 What type of transformers do you find in/near your locality?
-Ever wondered how the high voltage current is converted to low voltage current apt for use by end-users?
+Ever wondered how the high voltage current is converted to a low voltage current apt for use by end-users?
 The answer to these questions is a Step-down Transformer.
 Its key functionality is to convert high voltage and low current from the transformer’s primary side to low voltage and high current value on the transformer’s secondary side.
 In terms of its construction/coil windings, the transformer’s primary winding has more turns than the secondary winding, because more voltage is borne at the primary side.
 These transformers can also be named distribution transformers.

 The key features of these transformers are: